-19.3 Grade Points on Letter of Permission
+17.3 Grade Points on Letter of Permission

 The grade earned in a class taken at another institution on a letter of permission is recorded and the appropriate Dalhousie/King's grade points are assigned.
-For institutions which do not use letter grades, the Registrar's Office translates the grade into a Dalhousie/King's grade and assigns the corresponding grade
+For institutions which do not use letter grades, the Registrar's Office translates the grade into a Dalhousie/King's grade and assigns the corresponding grade points.

-19.4 Repeating Classes for which a Passing Grade has been Awarded
+17.4 Repeating Classes for which a Passing Grade has been Awarded

 With the permission of the department concerned, a student may repeat any class for which a passing grade has previously been awarded.
 The original passing grade will nevertheless remain on the transcript and a second entry will be recorded with the new grade and the notation "repeated class."
-No additional credit will be given for such a repeated class, but both grades will be included in the calculation of the term, cumulative, and degree GPA.
+No additional credit will be given for such a repeated class, but both grades will be included in the calculation of the

-20. Good Standing
+18. Good Standing

-20.1 Good standing
+18.1 Good standing